Mickaël Pariente: Biography

 He has been living in France since 1988, where he continues his editorial activity and publishes mainly translations of Israeli authors into French.
 At the same time, he was for more than three years the artistic director of Famille & éducation, a monthly magazine with a circulation of one million copies for UNAPEL, the association of parents of free education students.

-In 2006, Mickaël Parienté defended his doctoral thesis: La littérature israélienne traduite en français et publiée entre 1948 et 2005 - Étude bibliographique et socio-littéraire [Israeli literature translated into French and published between 1948 and 2005 - A bibliographic and socio-literary study], which he obtained with the distinction "Très honorable avec félicitations du jury".
+In 2006, Parienté defended his doctoral thesis: "La littérature israélienne traduite en français et publiée entre 1948 et 2005 - Étude bibliographique et socio-littéraire" (Israeli literature translated into French and published between 1948 and 2005 - A bibliographic and socio-literary study), which he obtained with the distinction "Très honorable avec félicitations du jury".
 Within the framework of this thesis, he published two bibliographical works: 2000 titles with a Jewish theme - 1420 authors, prefaced by Emmanuel Le Roy Ladurie, 1996, ed.
 StavNet, and Littératures d'Israël, 2003, ed.
 StavNet.
 It develops a thematic bibliographic search engine listing all Israeli works translated into French from 1948 to 2005.
 It is currently being updated and put online.

-Within the framework of its editions, it publishes mainly literary and ethnographic works, in Hebrew as well as in French, including a boxed set of 4 fine books.
-These include: Jewish Life in Morocco - Arts and Traditions, a collective work co-published with the Israel Museum; The Saga of the Families of the Jews of Morocco, by Joseph Toledano; and Judeo-Moroccan Proverbs, collected and commented on by Hanania Dahan (two volumes in Arabic and Hebrew).
+Within the framework of its editions, it publishes mainly literary and ethnographic works, in Hebrew as well as in French, including a boxed set of four books.
+These include Jewish Life in Morocco - Arts and Traditions, a collective work co-published with the Israel Museum; The Saga of the Families of the Jews of Morocco, by Joseph Toledano; and Judeo-Moroccan Proverbs, collected and commented on by Hanania Dahan (two volumes in Arabic and Hebrew).

 He writes stories, novels and editorials in French and Hebrew, which are published regularly in Israel and France.
+He is a member of the Tel Aviv journalists' union.